jiyocommunity/jiyox/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `rupayad` for your own use.
+You can ignore this section if you are building `jiyod` for your own use.

-`rupayad/rupaya-cli` binaries are not included in the `rupaya-Qt.app` bundle.
+`jiyod/jiyo-cli` binaries are not included in the `jiyo-Qt.app` bundle.

-If you are building `rupayad` or `rupaya-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `jiyod` or `jiyo-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: